argoproj/argoproj/community/membership.md

   - Authoring and reviewing proposals
   - Initiating, contributing and resolving discussions (emails, GitHub issues, meetings)
   - Identifying subtle or complex issues in designs and implementation PRs
-- Directly contributed to the subproject through implementation and review, including significant new features
+- Directly contributed to the subproject through code and reviews, including contributions demonstrating strong technical understanding and implementation complexity.

 ### Responsibilities and privileges